KenanHArik/pipid_gaggia_classic/Setup Substeps/4 - Basic Temperature Check.md

 # Basic Check of the RTD Temperature Sensor

-The following code is included to test a basic sample of driving the display.
-The display used is a PiOLED I2C 0.91inch OLED Display Module, for Raspberry Pi 1/ Pi2/ Pi3/ Pi Zero.
-Its resolution is 128x32, and is driven by the I2C and compatible with the SSD1306 driver.
-The one I purchased was a generic one, but a specific Adafruit version can be found [here](https://github.com/adafruit/Adafruit_Python_SSD1306)
+The following code is included to test a basic sample of driving the platinum RTD temperature sensor.
+The sensor is amplified using the MAX31865 board module.
+Similar module can be found on [Adafruit](https://www.adafruit.com/product/3328)

-The library that was chosen to drive the display was [luma](https://luma-oled.readthedocs.io/en/latest/).
-I found its code to be clean and organized.
-A custom font is used here from Google Fonts, and included with the code reference to customize the size and look of the text.
+The module amplifies the resistance measurement, and the thermal sensor is a 3 wire setup with the same threading as the existing thermal switches in the Gaggia group head.
+After a measurement has been taken, math is used to form a fit of the data according to RTD physics and the parameters of the board resistors.

+PiGPIO library is used to drive communication to the amplifier via SPI interface.

 If all the dependencies of the library have been installed, a quick check to make sure the display is working well is to run the code in a python console:

 ```python
 import pigpio